 And from client Mike Martin of the Sacramento, California area:

-The Swanson’s album, Country This, produced ny Bill Watson right here at Nashville Trax won The Producer’s Choice Awards “Best Country Album” in April of 2018.
-The Swansons are cutting their second album here as well as as play live shows here with The Nashville Trax A Team.
+The Swanson’s album, Country This, produced by Bill Watson right here at Nashville Trax won The Producer’s Choice Awards “Best Country Album” in April of 2018.
+The Swansons are cutting their second album here, which will be available for sale in early 2019, then starting album # 3 here.

 Something’s Better © 2017 Joe Finley, published by Listen Again Music (BMI):